tangentsnowball/house-styles/README.md

 This will install all the Grunt dependences (The node_modules folder that is generated when you run this command should be created on a case-by-case basis and not pushed to a repository)
 * Run `grunt`

-This will open up a tab in your browser, running a server at `localhost:9000`.
+This will open up a tab in your browser, running a server at `localhost:3000` (unless you have set up a proxy server address - details on how to change this are in the `Gruntfile.js` file).
 It will also be watching for any changes to the HTML, JS, and LESS files and will:
+* Run jsHinting on the JavaScript
+* Uglify the JavaScript files
 * Compile & compress CSS files
 * Reload the page

+### BrowserSync

+The main component of this Grunt setup is BrowserSync.
+This plugin provides the following advantages for development:
+* Simultaneous page scrolling for all devices connected to the same link
+* Clicking links or populating form fields on one device will duplicate this behaviour on all other linked devices
+* A dashboard at `localhost:3001` where you can send commands to all connected devices, perform actions and do network throttle testing.